-Hall Directors at William and Mary are part-time student staff members responsible for an assigned area (as defined in the Employment Agreement) in the residence halls.
+Hall Directors at William & Mary are part-time student staff members responsible for an assigned area (as defined in the Employment Agreement) in the residence halls.
 The Hall Director is a member of the Residence Life staff reporting directly to an Area Director, the Associate Vice President for Student Affairs (Campus Living)/Director of Residence Life and ultimately to the Vice President for Student Affairs.

 Hall Directors will comply with all policies, procedures, and conditions printed in the current edition of the Student Handbook, the Student Housing Agreement, the Residence Life Student Staff manual, the Hall Director Employment Agreement, the Student Acknowledgement of Confidentiality in Working with Administrative Data Agreement and the written expectations provided by the Area Director.
 The Hall Director works a maximum average of twenty (20) hours per week over the course of the spring and fall semesters according to the dates as specified in the Hall Director Employment Agreement.

 - Coordinate elections of Hall Council representatives and officers.
 Advise the Hall Council and coordinate ongoing training.
 Attend Hall Council meetings with executives and members; attend and participate in Hall Council-sponsored events.

 - Educate Hall Council and area residents about self-determination.

 - Support departmental programming philosophy by influencing and planning community development activities.

 - Organize in-services and building/area initiatives